-- Support from the key industrial players.
-The support of both Microsoft and IBM is seen by many to be important, along with others such as Sun, Oracle, BEA, Fujitsu and HP. - Stability.
-Specifications often change significantly as they go through the standardisation process and therefore, if possible, it is better to choose those that are nearing the end of the process. - Interoperable implementations available from multiple vendors and the open source community.
-This reduces development costs and risks.
-High quality platforms for hosting Web Services are available from a range of vendors (e.g. Microsoft's .Net and IBM's WebSphere) and the open source community (e.g. Apache Axis).
+• Support from the key industrial players.
+The support of both Microsoft and IBM is seen by many to be important, along with others such as Sun, Oracle, BEA, Fujitsu and HP.

-- Tooling to reduce the cost of using the specification. - Composability with other specifications.
+- Stability.
+Specifications often change significantly as they go through the standardisation process and therefore, if possible, it is better to choose those that are nearing the end of the process. - Multiple implementations available from vendors and the open source community.
+The aspiration of the WS-I specification is that implementations provided by different organisations are interoperable.
+If such interoperability can be achieved, this could significantly reduce development costs and risks.
+High quality platforms for hosting Web Services are available from a range of vendors (e.g. Microsoft, IBM, BEA and Sun) as well as the open source community (e.g. Apache Axis). - Tooling to reduce the cost of using the specification. - Composability with other specifications.
 It is important to ensure that the use of a specification does not conflict with the use of other, existing WS specifications.